bcgov/gwells/frontend/README.md

 ...
 ```
 Note: don't use vue init to create new apps.
 This frontend folder was already created with the vue-cli webpack template.

-## Qualified Well Driller Registry

-The Registry frontend app provides a user interface for accessing the Registry API.
-This app is loaded at /gwells/registries/ (base dir of the registries urls)

 ## Serving web apps with Django